gazebo-web/cloudsim/docs/README.md

 that represents that specific configuration.
 If you also need to launch on `us-east-2`, another Platform should be created.

+In the following sections we'll describe each component that a Platform is composed with.

 ---

 #### Machines

 The Machines component is in charge of requesting instances to cloud providers in where to launch simulations.
+It also provides methods to terminate instances, and count the amount of instances running on a specific Platform.

-An EC2 implementation of this component can be found in the `ignitionrobotics.com/web/cloudsim/pkg/cloud/aws/ec2` package.
+An AWS EC2 implementation of this component can be found in the `ignitionrobotics.com/web/cloudsim/pkg/cloud/aws/ec2` package.

 ---

 #### Storage

 The Storage component is in charge of providing an API to upload simulation logs.
+These logs are useful because it allows to run the result of a certain simulation locally.

 An AWS S3 implementation of this component can be found in the `ignitionrobotics.com/web/cloudsim/pkg/cloud/aws/s3` package.

 ---